Kidney Health: Best Foods and Natural Remedies

 Best Herbs for the Kidneys

-The best herbs for the kidneys are parsley, cilantro, horsetail, burdock, stinging nettle, milk thistle , Gynostemma, and marshmallow root.
+The best herbs for the kidneys are parsley, cilantro, horsetail, burdock, stinging nettle, milk thistle, Gynostemma, and marshmallow root.
 Burdock root and marshmallow root are natural diuretics that the body flush out excess fluid.
-This helps to cleanse the kidneys.
+This helps to cleanse the urinary system.
 Burdock root also helps to detoxify the blood and promote circulation.
 An excellent tea with burdock and nettles can be found here: herbal tea.

 Parsley is a powerful superfood with a unique combination of nutrients.
 It contains the volatile oil compounds myristicin, limonene, eugenol, and alpha-thujene which have been show to inhibit tumor formation and neutralize carcinogens.